RoseMcc04/CS-3667-RoseMcc/Week12Notes/SecurityAndPrivacy.md

 ### Access Control Lists

-- Access control lists (ACLs) are used in most file and databasee systems to implement access control policies
+- Access control lists (ACLs) are used in most file and database systems to implement access control policies
 - ACLs are tables that link users with resources and specify what those users are permitted to do
 - If access control lists are based on individual permissions, then thesed can become very large; However, you can deamatically cut their size by allocating users to groups ("roles"), and then assigning permissions to the group (RBAC, "role-based access group")
 ![Access Control List Diagram](https://www.imperva.com/learn/wp-content/uploads/sites/13/2020/02/access-control-list.jpg)